-cs addss ss adds the simpset ss to the classical set.
+cs adds ss adds the simpset ss to the classical set.
 The assumptions and goal will be simplified, before the each unsafe step of the search.

-Strictly speaking, the operators addss and addSss are not part of the classical reasoner. , which are used as primitives for the automatic tactics described in $\S10.5.2$, are implemented as wrapper tacticals. they
+Strictly speaking, the operators addss and addSss are not part of the classical reasoner. , which are used as primitives for the automatic tactics described in \S ??, are implemented as wrapper tacticals. they

-Being defined as wrappers, these operators are inappropriate for adding more than one simpset at a time: the simpset added last overwrites any earlier ones.
+Peing defined as wrappers, these operators are inappropriate for adding more than one simpset at a time: the simpset added last overwrites any earlier ones.
 When a simpset combined with a claset is to be augmented, this should done before combining it with the claset.

-10.5 The classical tactics
+8.2 The classical tactics